chikiulo/yisi/src/cmdlp/README.md

 This represents a file that we will read from.
 You give either a filename or a dash for standard input, and the value functions as a smart pointer to an input stream (dereferences to an `istream&`).
 If a file that cannot be opened for input is given, parameter validation fails.

 **(`optional_`)`ofile`**
 This represents a file that we will write to.
-You give either a filename or a dash for standard input, and the value functions as a smart pointer to an input stream (dereferences to an `ostream&`).
+You give either a filename or a dash for standard output, and the value functions as a smart pointer to an input stream (dereferences to an `ostream&`).
 If a file that cannot be opened for output is given, parameter validation fails.
 In addition, `optional_ofile` can be cast to a `bool` to determine whether it was given or not; giving an invalid file fails validation, but giving no file does not.

 **`ifile_prefix`**
 This represents a collection of files with a common prefix that we will read from.
 It expands into a range of `ifile`s sharing the given prefix.
 Since there seems to still be some issues with using the C++17 filesystem header in a non-hacky way, this feature requires a POSIX-compatible filesystem &ndash; if you build it on a non-POSIX-compatible filesystem, using `ifile_prefix`es gives a compilation error.